Skip to content

 Keyword type: Global keyword.

-You can use include to add additional yaml files.
+You can use include to include additional yaml files.

 include:local

-Use include: - local to add files located locally in the repository.
+Use include: - local to include files located locally in the repository.

 Example: